 - Capacity: 2 people

-- Not ideal for those taller than 6 feet 2 inches
+- Interior is a bit cramped for larger people, particularly those over 6 feet 2 inches tall

 - Temperature: Not specified